akhilvreddy/ECE491/README.md

 In essence, we are trying to remove the granular part of the image for better resolution.

+### Graphical Depiction
+In this case, we are talking about images and images having speckle noise, but I would first like to show speckle noise's effect on signals.
+Since images can be represented as vectors, this would be a good way to visualize what is happening.
+Since I am going to be converting the image we are working with to patches and then later to a vector, it is good to see what changes happen to a single vector.

+The noise formula is the following: $$\textbf{y} = AX_o\textbf{w} + \textbf{z}$$

+Here is what all the variables are:
+- $\textbf{y}$ : This is the final measuremetn of the signal we end up with, and is the one that we see.
+- $A$ : This is a multiplicative constant (can be in the form of a matrix)/
+- $X_o$ : This is the original signal in the form of a matrix.
+The signal elements are on the diagonal of a square matrix.
+- $\textbf{w}$ : The speckle noise, this is the main thign we are dealing with.
+- $\textbf{z}$ : This is the white guasian additive noise.

+We can generate random values for speckle noise, additive white gaussian noise, and the original signal to see a sample comparison between $X_o$ and $y$.

 ## Next Steps

 Professor Jalali's paper is mainly a theoretical framework of what I want to implement in code.
 The vector operations and such are the things I want to physically impelment by using actual images.
 The way I am doing is this by the following: